-Figure 4.3B shows the percentage of individuals with a positive HCV RNA over calendar time.
+Figure 6.3B shows the percentage of individuals with a positive HCV RNA over calendar time.
 Individuals contributed follow-up time to the analysis if they were in care in a specific calendar year.
 The HCV RNA positivity was based on a last available HCV RNA test result before the end of that calendar year.
-The overall percentage of individuals with detectable HCV RNA varied between 2.7% in 1998 and 5.1% in 2008, before dropping to 0.3% in 2022.
-In MSM, the highest percentage of HCV RNA positivity was 4% in 2014; by 2022, the percentage of positive HCV RNA tests in this group had decreased sharply to 0.16%.
-Figures 4.1B and 4.1C show that HCV testing frequency among individuals in care is decreasing, which could have led to an underestimation of the prevalence of individuals with detectable HCV RNA.
+The overall percentage of individuals with detectable HCV RNA varied between 2.7% in 1998 and 5.0% in 2008, before dropping to 0.3% in 2023.
+In MSM, the highest percentage of HCV RNA positivity was 4% in 2014; by 2022, the percentage of positive HCV RNA tests in this group had decreased sharply to 0.22% in 2021 and stabilized around 0.20% in more recent years.